mbello/aio-odoorpc-base/README.md

 Remember that you must use an async http client library if you are going to use the async functions, or use a synchronous http client library if you are going to use the sync function.

+#####Python HTTP Client packages known to be compatible:
-- sync-only http client options: 'requests'
+- sync-only: 'requests'
-- async-only http client options: 'aiohttp'
+- async-only: 'aiohttp'
-- sync and async http client options: 'httpx'
+- sync and async: 'httpx'

 ### Motivation:
 As I gained experience producing code to interface with Odoo's RPC API, I felt that it was better to control myself